-Seeing wildlife in Rocky Mountain National Park evokes a rush of excitement so great it’s hard to remember there isn’t a piece of glass between you and the animals.
-Home to thousands of elk, mule deer, marmots, bighorn sheep, and the occasional black bear, it’s not uncommon to have your Park experience include a wildlife sighting.
+Seeing wildlife in Rocky Mountain National Park evokes a rush of excitement so great it's hard to remember there isn't a piece of glass between you and the animals.
+Home to thousands of elk, mule deer, moose, marmots, bighorn sheep and the occasional black bear, it's not uncommon to see wildlife in the park.

-After spending hundreds of hours inside the Park, we’ve come to learn a thing or two about how not to get your food ravaged by a black bear, or how to cross through a heard of Elk in the high country.
-So if seeing wildlife is a priority, take our word for it and plan on exploring the Park in depth.
+After spending hundreds of hours inside Rocky Mountain National Park, we've come to learn a thing or two about how not to get your food ravaged by a black bear or how to cross through a heard of elk in the high country.
+So if seeing wildlife is a priority, take our word for it and plan on exploring the park in depth.
 And even better, use a little one as a lookout since they typically see things first.
-(Don’t ask us how; it just seems to always work out that way.)
+(Don't ask us how; it just seems to always work out that way.)